California lowers incentives for rooftop solar panels

 The policy approved unanimously by the California Public Utilities Commission lessens the overall payment for selling excess power.
 It also revamps electric rates to try to encourage people to build home storage systems alongside their panels, so they can tap that stored power at night or feed it back to the grid, either of which would help the system rely less on fossil fuels.

-“For the rooftop solar industry to remain sustainable, we must place greater vlaue on exports during the truly fossil heavy time of day,” Commissioner John Reynolds said.
-“In short, we are making this change because of our committment to addressing climate change.”
+“For the rooftop solar industry to remain sustainable, we must place greater value on exports during the truly fossil-heavy time of day,” Commissioner John Reynolds said.
+“In short, we are making this change because of our commitment to addressing climate change.”

 The commission’s vote followed sustained criticism over three hours of public comment in which some speakers accused the commission — and Democratic Gov. Gavin Newsom’s administration — of hindering the state’s climate efforts.